What is it like to be a Product Manager? Find out with a Business Degree Online

 The Silicon Valley Product Group outlines the following sets of responsibilities for a product manager.

 - Identifying and Assessing Opportunities: Evaluate product ideas and decide which ideas are worth pursuing.
-This involves considering product ideas from customers, competitors’ customers, industry analysts, the company’s executives, the sales and marketing staff, the product development team and more.
+This involves considering product ideas from customers, competitors’ customers, industry analysts, the company’s executives, the sales and marketing staff, the product development team, and more.

-- Right Product/Right Time: The goal is to define the right product at the right time; the product needs to have the right features for the right market, and it needs to be able to be executed with the technology available in the required market window.
+- Right Product/Right Time: The goal is to define the right product at the right time; the product needs to have the right features for the right market, and it needs to be executed with the technology available in the required market window.
 Product management combines a deep understanding of the target customer’s needs and desires with the capabilities of the organization’s engineering team and the technology it has to work with.
 The result is a product that is compelling and achievable.

 - Managing Product, Not People: The product manager is not responsible for managing others.
 Doing so would add an unpractical responsibility to this role.
 It would also take away the natural system of checks and balances, as product managers can have healthy debates with engineers, testers, designers and marketers.
 Instead, the role is about leading the extended product team.
 The focus is on developing and maintaining strong relationships.